Ramblin' Rod Anders: The Show

-The format of The Ramblin' Rod Show remained simple throughout Anders' tenure.
-The host introduced each guest, spoke with them, celebrated birthdays, played cartoons, and hosted smile contests.
-In the early years, Anders played guitar and had a skunk puppet named Petunia, which was phased out in later years.
+The simple format of The Ramblin' Rod Show remained the same throughout Anders' tenure.
+The host introduced the children, spoke with them, celebrated birthdays, showed cartoons, and hosted smile contests.
+In the early years, Anders played guitar and had a skunk puppet named Petunia, which was retired in later years.

+Beginning in the 1980s, Chuck E. Cheese and his Pizzatime Players would visit and perform a song and dance number with the audience, usually to slightly altered Americana songs such as "Dancing in the Street".